maxmarsc/libadawata/README.md

 # How to use
 Everything is under the `adwt::` namespace.
 There are two classes to use :
 - `adwt::Oscillator` : the main oscillator class
-- `adwt::WaveformData` : the class used to load wavetable into the oscillator
+- `adwt::WavetableData` : the class used to load wavetable into the oscillator

 Here is a basic example on how to create an oscillator, and load a waveform :
 ```cpp